-The hot sauce industry forecasts to rise into 2026 has projections that the market size will reach 3.77 billion USD according to globenewwire.com.
+The hot sauce industry forecasts a rise in sales from now and into 2026 and has projections that the market size will reach 3.77 billion USD according to globenewwire.com.
 I have entered the hot sauce industry but everything I research about business states that I need to know who my customers are going to be.
 Who is eating hot sauce and why are they eating it?

 Market demographics for consumers of hot sauce are showing that Millennials and Mexican, Asian and Latin American Immigrant populations are consuming the largest percentage of hot sauces.
 Subgroups of the consumers are also the Baby Boomers generation and anyone with thrill seeking personality types.
 Generation Z is expected to follow the trend of hot sauce consumption that the Millennials have laid down.

-According to specialtyfoods.com hot sauce has had a growth of over 150% in 2000 and that is more then the combined growth of all condiments.
+According to specialtyfoods.com hot sauce has had a growth of over 150% in 2000 and that is more than the combined growth of all condiment sales.
 Traditional hot sauces are taking a back seat as new and hotter creations are being consumed.
 Ethnic influenced hot sauces like Gochujang, harissa and chili oil and other gourmet hot sauces have seeped into mainstream because of the demand for these sauces.
 Who is eating them?

 - Males ages 18 to 55 & Females ages 18 to 44 eat more than the average amount of hot sauce